 In fact, researchers are so impressed by the usefulness of coffee in supporting the liver that they have referred to it as “the magical bean for liver diseases“.

-See my articles on the Best Low Acid Coffee, the Best Organic Coffee, and my recipe for Protein Coffee.
+See my articles on the Best Low Acid Coffee, the Healthiest Organic Coffee, and my recipe for Protein Coffee.
 And, if you can’t tolerate coffee because of the negative effect of caffeine, see my list of the Best Organic Decaf Coffee.

 5. Garlic